George230310/CSCI596_Final_Project/README.md

 ##### Strong-Scaling Tests
 For Strong Scaling, we took a fixed problem-size, a 960x540 pixel render with 10xSSAA, Soft shadows and a Recursive Depth of 3 reflections.
 We ran it on 2 machines, once on my Laptop with an i7-8750H supporting 12 threads and once on a USC CARC machine with xeon-2640v4 processor supporting 20 threads per node.
 ![StrongScalingPlot](readme_images/StrongScalingPlot.png)

+We see that the results do follow Gustafson's law and law of depreciating returns.
+The weaker laptop hardware flattens out at around a 5 times speedup.
+It is interesting to notice that there is no improvement moving from 32 to 64 threads because the CPU does not have enough physical threads to support that level of parallelism.
+The CARC node on the other hand does have improved performance for every step in threadcount.